arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/debugging/debugging.md

 ![Start Debugging](./assets/startDebugging.png)

 ***Note: During the upload you will see a debug_custom.json being created at the top of the IDE.
 If you want to debug using another board it's important that you delete this file otherwise the IDE will use the wrong debugger and fail.
-You can find the file inside your sketch folder at ~\Documents\Arduino\skecthes\"Your Sketch".***
+You can find the file inside your sketch folder at ~\Documents\Arduino\sketches\"Your Sketch".***

 After starting the debugging session you will have to press the continue button **several times** until you reach you main sketch and the breakpoints you set.
 This is due to how the recovery system works and is **expected behavior**.